akash02-das/cocktails-db/README.md

 # Getting Started with Create React App

-This project was built using only React Hooks and React-Router-DOM and use The Cocktail DB API to get our data.
+This project was built using only React Hooks and React-Router-DOM and use The Cocktail DB API to get our data ( https://www.thecocktaildb.com/api.php ).

 ## Available Scripts